 - Focus on local SEO: As local searches have become more specific, brands are uncovering opportunities to reach their target audience.
 Setting up a Google My Business profile allows local companies to rank higher in local searches.
 You can also identify and optimise for specific keywords that are more relevant in your local searches to make it easier for your users to find you.

 Smart banners are the solution to broken user experiences.
-They help you connect users in the research and discovery stage of the funnel to the purchase stage.
 They enable an effortless transition from web to app to ensure a customer takes the desired action.
-Smart banners are also a great way to rev up “purchasing intent”—in other words, to motivate users to purchase from your app.
+Smart banners are also a great way to rev up “purchasing intent”—in other words, to motivate target users to purchase from your app.

-The ICONIC—Australia and New Zealand’s leading online fashion, sports, and lifestyle retailer — uses Branch’s deep links throughout its email campaigns.
+Check out this example from The ICONIC—Australia and New Zealand’s leading online fashion, sports, and lifestyle retailer.
+The brand uses Branch’s deep links throughout its email campaigns.
 When a user clicks a product link in a newsletter, they are deep linked directly to that product or product list within the app instead of being redirected to the mobile web.